Condo for Sale in Downtown East Village with Chamberlain Real Estate Group

 It used to be that the best part of Downtown East Village was in its past, but that has significantly changed in the past 15 years.
 Now, it has become a destination to visit due to all the improvements and amenities in the area.
 For the residents, it’s a perfect place to live.
 The majority of them choose not to drive but rather own bicycles, walk, or take public transit.
 The C-Train stops at City Hall and takes commuters anywhere in the city with ease.
 Transportation is also easy with the Car2Go system that allows residents with an account to borrow a car and drive it to where they need to go.

-East Village now has some of Calgary’s most innovative buildings, including the Studio Bell, the home of the National Music Centre.
+East Village now has some of Calgary’s most innovative buildings, including the Studio Bell, home of the National Music Centre.
 It’s a popular building to visit with several collections, opportunities to learn, exhibitions to view, and a walkway that passes high over the road.
-For Calgary is another site with significance to the city.
+Fort Calgary is another site with significance to the city.
 It’s the historic location of Calgary’s first outpost, the remnant of Calgary’s foundation.
+The community is also fortunate to have the Central Library within its reach.

 See more Calgary Real Estate Market.